Hôtel Biron, Rodin and the dogs

 Before moving into Hôtel Biron, Aimée had survived one of the worst years of her life.
 Recently widowed and recovering from an operation, she also suffered the loss of her second husband, Harry Gillig, her friend Charles Stoddard and her cousin George Crocker.
 But push on she did.
 While recuperating she wrote a popular book of short stories, Moon Madness, which, with her money bags and her jewelry collection, qualified her as a Biron artist and tenant.
 Biron was a haven of bliss for Aimée Crocker that harked back to her rollicking San Francisco days at the Strong/Tavernier artist loft when she was a teenager.
 The dynamic company that she kept at the Biron studios certainly helped her regain her natural joie de vivre.
 In no time the press had her linked to five different men.

 The building managers wanted to change the pet policy at Biron and targeted first Isadora Duncan’s dogs.
 After the dancer won her case against Biron, Aimée’s beautiful St. Bernard dogs died mysteriously.
-It was rumored that food left for Isadora’s dogs were poisoned and that Aimee’s pets ate it by mistake.
+It was rumored that food left for Isadora’s dogs had been poisoned, and that Aimée’s pets ate it by mistake.
 The heiress had lost several French bull dogs a decade earlier by a miscreant serial dog murderer who killed prize winning dogs all over Long Island.
 Aimée was a dog fancier her entire life and in the 1890s won blue ribbons at Westminster.

 De Max wrote an exquisite letter of condolence.
 The grieving Aimée buried her dead pets in wonderful mummy cases, in which, “centuries ago the bodies of beautiful Egyptian princesses had been placed.”
 Mrs. Gouraud invited him to the funeral of her pets and later to her new home at 12 Avenue Élisée Reclus.
 He visited often.
 Aimée and Edouard’s friendship would later make headlines around the world.